m7md-arwani/Encryption-Decryption/README.md

 #### -data & -in

 Both of these are responsible for input.
 However, -data will take the input from the text written directly after it.
 Whereas -in takes the input from a file.
 It is enough to write the file name.
 Note that the file should be in the same file as the program. -data is preferred by the program.
 Thus, when both -data & -in ara available, the program chooses -data.
-Note that both options take their text between quotes.
+Note that option -data takes its text between quotes.

 #### -key